nicobailon/gemini-code-review-mcp/README.md

 An MCP server tool designed for **AI coding agents** (Cursor, Claude Code, etc.) to automatically generate comprehensive code review context when completing development phases.

+**Version**: 1.2.0 - Enhanced with debug mode and improved file processing capabilities.

 ## Workflow Integration for AI Agents

 This tool integrates into the AI-driven development workflow at **phase completion checkpoints**: